Pound, London Stocks Climb After Truss Resignation - UrduPoint

 London, (UrduPoint / Pakistan Point News - 20th Oct, 2022 ) :The London stock market and the pound bounced on Thursday after British Prime Minister Liz Truss announced her resignation following disastrous policies that rocked the markets for weeks.

-The pound traded around 0.4 percent higher against the Dollar to $1.1273 after Truss ended six tumultuous weeks in power -- but analysts said gains were pared by the ongoing uncertainty.
+The pound briefly surged more than one percent against the Dollar to $1.1336 after Truss ended six tumultuous weeks in power -- but analysts said gains were pared by the ongoing uncertainty.

-The FTSE 100 index was up 0.1 percent while the country's borrowing costs eased on the news, as the yield on 30-year government bonds, known as gilts, fell to 3.94 percent.
+The FTSE 100 index closed up 0.3 percent while the country's borrowing costs eased on the news, as the yield on 30-year government bonds, known as gilts, fell to 3.90 percent.

 "Sterling and gilts rallied as the sorry reign of Liz Truss came to an end," said Markets.com analyst Neil Wilson.